Colorado · Fishing

 Frequently asked questions

-Do I need a Colorado fishing license to fish these waters?
+Do I need a Colorado fishing license to fish at Chatfield Reservoir or the other lakes near Littleton?

-Yes, a valid Colorado fishing license is required at all three locations for anyone 16 and older.
-Chatfield Reservoir sits within Chatfield State Park, which also charges a separate park entry fee.
-Check Colorado Parks and Wildlife for current license pricing and any site-specific regulations before you go.
+Yes, a valid Colorado fishing license is required for anyone 16 and older at all of these waters.
+Chatfield Reservoir sits within Chatfield State Park, so you will also need a Colorado State Parks pass or pay the daily vehicle fee at the gate.
+Check Colorado Parks and Wildlife directly for current license pricing and any site-specific regulations before you go.

-What is the best time of day to fish Chatfield Reservoir and the nearby lakes?
+What is the best time of day to fish here, especially in summer?

-Are these waters suitable for beginners or families with kids?
+Is this area suitable for beginners or kids?